 The Bailard Small Cap Value Composite (the "Composite") includes a Bailard Asset Management portfolio invested solely in small and micro capitalization U.S. equities that exhibit value characteristics.
-As of June 30, 2023, the Composite consisted of a single mutual fund which Bailard has been managing in an advisory or sub-advisory capacity since 2001 with a market value of \$89.8 million, which represented 3.5% of the total assets under Bailard Asset Management's management.
+The Small Cap Value ESG Strategy is implemented within the Bailard Small Cap Value Composite.
+As of September 30, 2023, the Composite consisted of a single mutual fund which Bailard has been managing in an advisory or sub-advisory capacity since 2001 with a market value of \$88.4 million, which represented 3.6% of the total assets under Bailard Asset Management's management.
 The ESG Capture component was explicitly introduced to the portfolio in December 2019.
 Prior to 2006, the Composite had less consistent and lower overall exposure to micro cap stocks.
 The Composite's returns are total returns presented as labeled, either net of, or both gross and net of management fees ("net of fees") payable to Bailard, and assume reinvestment of dividends and other earnings.
 The returns do not reflect a fiduciary fulfilment fee payable to Bailard (where applicable), or custody and other account expenses not payable to Bailard.
 The return of this Composite is not the NAV return of the mutual fund.